Harbaugh says Michigan QB Speight has cracks in vertebrae

 Harbaugh says he doesn’t know whether Speight will be out for the year, but he will miss multiple weeks.

-Harbaugh says John O’Korn will make a second straight start when the 17th-ranked Wolverines play at Indiana on Saturday.
+Harbaugh says John O’Korn will make a second straight start when the 17th-ranked Wolverines play Saturday at Indiana.
 O’Korn threw three interceptions in a 14-10 loss to Michigan State in his first start of the season.

 Speight was hurt in the first quarter of last month’s victory at Purdue.